Federer beats Berrettini for first win at ATP Finals - WHIZ News

 Federer lost his opening match to Dominic Thiem on Sunday but the six-time champion looked sharper against Berrettini, never dropping his serve and hitting 24 winners.

-Federer has failed to reach the semifinals only once in his previous 16 appearances, in 2008, but may still have to beat Novak Djokovic in his final group match on Thursday to advance.
+Federer has failed to reach the semifinals only once in his previous 16 appearances, in 2008, but probably has to beat Novak Djokovic in his final group match on Thursday to advance.

+That will be the first meeting between Federer and Djokovic since their epic Wimbledon final in July, when the Swiss star missed two match points before losing 13-12 (3) in the fifth set.

+Another loss would likely eliminate Federer from this tournament, depending on other results, but the Swiss star said he’s excited about the chance to avenge that Wimbledon defeat.

 Djokovic, who beat Berrettini on Sunday, faced Thiem in the evening match.

-Federer earned the only break point of the first set at 6-5, but the Italian saved it with a forehand volley.
-In the tiebreaker, Berrettini double-faulted to hand Federer a 5-2 lead and netted a forehand rebound on set point.
+Against Berrettini, Federer earned the only break point of the first set at 6-5, but the Italian saved it with a forehand volley.
+In the tiebreaker, the Italian double-faulted to hand Federer a 5-2 lead and netted a forehand return on set point.

 Federer broke Berrettini to open the second set, but had to overcome a slight wobble at 4-3.
 Federer trailed 15-40 in that game and had to save three break points in total before holding with an ace.